stjude-rust-labs/sprocket.bio/backends/tes.md

-The TES backend does not currently support authentication workflows such as OAuth; if the TES API server requires a bearer token, the token itself must be derived through external means and specified in Sprocket's configuration verbatim.
+The TES backend does not currently support authentication workflows such as OAuth; if the TES API server requires a bearer token, the token itself must be derived through external means and specified verbatim in Sprocket's configuration.

 ## Task Inputs